richardfarnhill/intestacy_calc/DEPLOYMENT.md

 ### Important Notice
 This deployment guide is intended for authorized licensees only.
 Unauthorized deployment of the UK Intestacy Calculator is strictly prohibited and may result in legal action.

+### Recent Updates

+- **Improved Routing Configuration**: Fixed routing issues to ensure all examples and resources are properly accessible
+- **Streamlined UI**: Removed redundant documentation sections from the examples page
+- **Consolidated Documentation**: Single source of truth for documentation files to simplify maintenance

 ### Deployment Configuration

 1. **Build Settings**